 In recent years, I have been reflecting on the wonderful privileges I have been given in life, especially in my Christian life.
 My mother brought her kids to the church with the best Sunday School in our town - I have spoken before of the wonderful foundation I received in the Lutheran church's Sunday School program.
 I had other great foundations.
-During the summer months, my mother enrolled her kids in something akin to Vacation Bible School, a children's program where we learned more about the Bible and the Christian life.
+During the summer months, my mother enrolled her kids in something akin to Vacation Bible School, a children's summer program where we learned more about the Bible and about the Christian life.
 And we joined YMCA camp.
 And then we joined the Boy Scouts.
-And then I went to UCLA, where I joined the Christian fraternity there and was introduced to John MacArthur's church.
+And then I went to UCLA (the University of California, Los Angeles), where I joined the Christian fraternity there and I was introduced to John MacArthur's church.
 I attended his church for five or six years.
 I took seriously my Christian fraternity's motto verse, 2nd Timothy 2:15 (NASB) - "Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth."
 Be diligent.
 Handle accurately the Bible, the word of truth.
 I also took seriously the pledge each member of the fraternity makes to always "Search reverently for the truth."
-Thus, I have always sought to understand correct Christian doctrine and practice.
+Thus, I have always sought to understand correct Christian doctrine and correct Christian practice.

 And so when Pastor Alistair asked me to preach here, I sort-of felt compelled to say Yes.
-It felt natural to say Yes.
-And somehow I didn't feel fearful as I had before.
+It felt natural for me to say Yes.
+And somehow I didn't feel fearful as I had been before.
 That's because I had already been reflecting on the wonderful privileges I had been given in my younger days.
-I feel a sense of responsibility to share with you some of the things I have learned and pondered over the years.
+I feel a sense of responsibility to share with you some of the biblical material I have learned and pondered over the years.